 - 1943: The last execution in Valles lands of a condemned man to death by vile club takes place.
 Capital punishment was abolished.

 - 1944: Because of World War II, in which Andorra as traditionally remained neutral, a detachment of French gendarmes (without agreement with the Bishop of La Seo) and a group of civil guards settled in Andorra, but there was no outstanding confrontation between the two forces, which remained in the Principality until 1945.

 - 1958: Andorra signs a peace treaty with Germany, since it was forgotten in the Versailles Treaty and legally the two countries had been at war until then, although they had never had a conflict.

 - During the hippie decade of the 60s and 70s the Principality's standard of living advances in a great leap, resembling that of a modern country.
 The population doubles in twelve years and reaches 12,199 inhabitants in 1964.
 The great commercial and tourist development also begins, the first facilities for the practice of winter sports are developed.
 Skiing is declared a national sport.
 However, discrimination against non-nationals increases, due to increased immigration, as Andorran nationals become a minority.

 - 1967: The co-prince Charles de Gaulle he visited the Principality, and was received with great enthusiasm after the dark period of the world war conflict.

 - 1968: The «is createdCaixa Andorrana de Seguretat Social »(CASS) and the automatic telephone service and the telex are inaugurated.

-- 1970: The lowering of the age to vote at 21 was approved and women were allowed to vote, although the discrimination towards the population that did not have the nationality was accentuated.
+- 1970: the lowering of the voting age to 21 was approved and women were allowed to vote, although the discrimination towards the population that did not have the nationality was accentuated.